Townland Indexes Timelines of LDS Registry of Deeds microfilms

 - Ranges of counties.
 Some filmings crammed many counties on to the same film and may be described as "Antrim to Cork" for example, by which I assume that I would expect to find Antrim, Armagh, Carlow, Cavan, Clare and Cork therein.
 However, watch out for where they might have allocated Leix/Laois (Queens) and Offaly (Kings) as you will generally find them out of step alphabetically by their modern names.

 - Image order on the film.
-I have obviously not been able to prove this with so many films to look at, but I imagine that the way in which the catalogue entry is worded ought to reflect the same order on the film so do not think you have chosen the wrong film when the first county page that comes up is not the one you initially hoped for - you may need to scroll through many images to get to the county you want.
-However, if you are looking at the film through the multi-page view that seems to be the default, you can recognise the start of a county by the almost blank pages that mark their start.
+I have obviously not been able to prove this with so many films to look at, but I imagine that the way in which the catalogue entry is worded ought to reflect the same order on the film - you may need to scroll through many images to get to the county you want.
+However, if you are looking at the film through the multi-page thumbnail view that seems to be the default, you can recognise the start of a county by the almost blank pages that mark their start.

 - There are also catalogue entries for specific towns and cities in the indexes, most of which are the same name as the county of course!
 This appears to apply to the cities of Dublin, Cork, Kilkenny, Londonderry, Limerick and Waterford.
 Belfast appears separately from 1828, which is interesting as it was not created a city until 1888 by letters patent.
 Drogheda in Co.
 Louth also merits several mentions in the lists as it was an important county town on the border with Co.
 Meath.
 Collectively I believe that these places were also referred to as Corporation Towns and this is the catch-all title that might appear on certain film entries.
 However, the catalogue entry has a long list of 68 further town names that it labels Corporate Towns but does not name in the catalogue entries, so it may be that these towns also appear as separate pages of entries from time to time?
 I must confess, when I tried looking all these towns up I was a bit baffled by some which appeared to be mere villages appearing amongst some more familiar county towns?
 There were also several which could refer to 2 or more places in Ireland.
 I suspect that this might be a bit of curiously odd cataloguing by someone not entirely familiar with Irish geography, but if you have worked more extensively with these records than I, please tell me more!